asvirdi/ML-workshop-ali/labs/lab 0.md

 * PIP is a python package manager
 * Check if pip is configured by running `pip install elasticsearch`.
 If install fails, pip is not configured correctly.
     * If install is successful, run `pip uninstall elasticsearch` to clean up.
+#### If you are on firms' machine then do the following configuration
 * Pip needs to be configured to allow you to download python packages through the artifactory mirror
 * Create a pip config file with one of the following configurations (you will need to make the directories if they do not already exist):
     * Windows:   %APPDATA%\pip\pip.ini